.

 Introduction

 Every two weeks, a language disappears.
 According to UNESCO, nearly 40% of the world’s 7,000+ languages are endangered, and many are on the verge of extinction.
-These dying languages represent not just communication tools but centuries of cultural identity, heritage, and wisdom.
+This language decline raises urgent questions: why do languages die, why are so many languages disappearing, and what can we do to prevent more languages from dying out?

 Why Languages Die

-So, why do languages die?
-There are several interrelated factors that contribute to language loss:
+So, why do languages die out or even go extinct?
+Several interrelated factors contribute to language decline and disappearance:

 What We Lose When a Language Dies